newsuk/nuk-eng-prod-devops-test/README.md

 # Technical Test for News UK Devops Engineers

+**Prerequisites**: IDE of your choice, Docker, Terraform

-We want to deploy and check for a successful deployment of our `server.js` app.
-It needs to be deployed on the cloud platform of your choice, and must be easily ported to a different platform or tool.
+We want to deploy our `server.js` app.

-Your job is to dockerize the server, write the necessary config to deploy the server and check that the correct version was deployed.
+Your job is to dockerize the server.
+It will always spit out version `0.21.3`.
+Modify the application so there's a new path which could increment this verison.

 We have included a `Makefile` to install the dependencies.
-This is not a test of your Javascript knowledge so you shouldn't need to edit the Javascript file.
-It will always spit out version `0.21.3` but your script should be re-usable.

 ## Expected Outcome

-You should deliver a Docker image, the necessary Terraform files, and the script (in whatever programming language you choose) to check that the correct version has been deployed.
-You should also include instructions on how we can run your pipeline.
+You should be able to open the application while running on Docker in your browser and have two working paths - one to increment the current version and one to return the current version of the application.

+_BONUS_: Get the version from a second container.